Create the legal document you need in minutes with Law Depot.

 Fees and processing times

 Fees and processing times for obtaining an Apostille vary by state and the urgency of the request.
-For example, in New Jersey, standard service for a non-adoption related Apostille costs $25, while expedited service costs $40.
 Normal processing times can range from several weeks, but expedited services may be available for a higher fee

 Add a footnote if this applies to your business